With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 - Total: 102.7 million

-While Arsenal have enjoyed a great following over the years, we haven't seen that reflect much on social media platforms, especially compared to the stats of other clubs.
+While Arsenal have enjoyed a great following over the years, it has not reflected much on social media platforms, especially when compared to the statistics of other clubs.

-The Gunners currently boast at least a combined 102 million followers across Facebook, Instagram, TikTok, and X. The last two EPL seasons, 2022/23 and 2023/24, have proven that Arsenal has a chance to become the next big news in English Football, especially with Mikel Arteta's stewardship.
+The Gunners currently boast at least 102 million followers across Facebook, Instagram, TikTok, and X. The last three EPL seasons (2022/23, 2023/24 and 2024/25) have proven that Arsenal have a chance to become the next big news in English Football, especially with Mikel Arteta's stewardship.

-Moreover, having the loudest fans is not only reserved for Manchester United or Chelsea fans.
-The Gunners have always proudly spoken about their club.
+The Gunners have always spoken about their club in the loudest ways possible.
 They want to be heard like everyone who supports a big football club.

 11) Tottenham Hotspur